 In Primary 1 teachers will introduce learners to the language that is needed to talk about their learning.
 Targets will be shared as Learning Intentions and at the end of a lesson or block of work learners will evaluate their progress.
 Learners will then be supported to think about their next steps through written and verbal feedback.
-Learners record targets in their Learning Journeys and add in evidence such as photos or feedback on progress.
-Learning Journeys are shared with parents/carers termly.
+Learners record targets in their Sharing Successes Profiles and add in evidence such as photos or feedback on progress.
+Sharing Successes Profiles are available all year round for parents/carers to engage with.

 Primary 2-6 targets will be current learning intentions for individuals or groups.
 Time will be allocated for learners to talk about their progress towards achieving their targets.
-Following discussions in class, learners choose what to include in their Learning Journey and record this alongside comments from the learners about their learning.
+Following discussions in class, learners choose what to include in their Sharing Successes Profiles and record this alongside comments from the learners about their learning.

-Primary 7 will create individual virtual profiles, as well as continuing to update their Learning Journeys.
+Primary 7 will create individual virtual profiles, as well as continuing to update their Sharing Successes Profiles.
 The virtual profiles will be shared with the school they intend to go to for S1.
 These will enable the learner to reflect on successes and skills developed.
 The profiles will also help learners to have a clear idea of what they need to do to improve their work and achieve the highest possible standard, as well as helping parents/carers to know what they can do to support their learner.